 Visiting Aeroe in Winter

-There is some misinformation online, with booking platforms claiming that places are closed, when that is not correct.
+There is some misinformation online, with booking platforms claiming that accommodation places are closed, when that is not correct.
 It is just that many local places do not advertise on the major booking websites.

 We at DIW are right here, and in collaboration with the Ærø Turist board we will keep this page updated on a weekly basis so that you can know the latest winter developments.
 We will make sure you will be in the know about the delightful places to stay, eat and shop in and around Ærøskøbing.
 For general information about the island, check out Visit Ærø.
-And If you need to meet a human, you are welcome to pop by our office on the Town Square at the old Merchants House between 12:00 - 15:00.
+And if you need to meet a human, you are welcome to pop by our office on the Town Square at the old Merchants House between 12:00 - 15:00.

 Places to Stay in Ærøskøbing – these places to stay are all good, and are within walking distance of the ferry, the registry office, the Old Merchants House and the restaurants.
 These are open during January and we suggest you contact places directly, or email the tourist office.
 There’s an overview on the tourist office website at Visit Ærø.